 Car Accident Injury

-With offices in Toronto, London and Peterborough, Goldfinger Personal Injury Law is able to represent you or your loved ones for their car accident claim, wherever the claim might occur in Ontario.
+With offices in Toronto, London and Peterborough, Goldfinger Injury Lawyers is able to represent you or your loved ones for their car accident claim, wherever the claim might occur in Ontario.
 We take a unique approach to your case.
 Your wellness and rehabilitation are the most important things to us.
 If you promise to take care of yourself; try your hardest to get better; and try your hardest to return to your normal routine; we guarantee that the rest will take care of itself.
 Leave the personal injury law to us.
 You just focus on getting better.

 Our lawyers have the knowhow, experience and focus to get the most out of your car accident claim.
 Whether you have a tort claim alone (pain and suffering) accident benefit claim, or both a tort and accident benefit claim, let our lawyers help you when you need it most.